pwittlinger/02476_mlops_group36/reports/README.md

 >
 > Answer:

 --- The most important challenge of this project was the management.
-We had a hard time distributing the tasks and communicating together.
-We also had the misfortune of losing a group member the last week of the course.
+We had a hard time distributing the tasks and communicating together, as well as keeping ourselves organized across the team.
+We also had the misfortune of losing a group member during the last week of the course.
 All of that led to our group having to reduce the initial scope of the project.
 However, on the technical plane, we did not encouter tools that were of great challenge. ---

 ### Question 27